Government Industry Agreement

 About the agreement

-What does the GIA do?
+What do GIA partners do?

 The GIA works to improve biosecurity readiness and response through:

-- joint decision making and cost sharing in managing biosecurity threats
+- shared decision-making in managing biosecurity threats

-- sharing information about the biosecurity system
+- sharing information about New Zealand's biosecurity system

 - decide how to respond to the incursion